fglock/Perlito/README.md

   - Perl 5 to Perl 5
   - Perl 5 to JavaScript
-  - Perl 5 to Java 7
+  - Perl 5 to Java (compile to Java source code) and Perl 5 in the JVM (runs Perl directly in the JVM)
   - Perl 6 to Perl 5
   - Perl 6 to JavaScript
   - Perl 6 to Python 2.6